openoms/bitcoin-tutorials/joinmarket/README.md

     * Backup your seed and store safely.
 Best to not keep the seed and the passphrase together.
     * The wallet encryption password will be needed every time when there is interaction with the wallet.
 Store it somewhere accessible, best if encrypted.

-* Display the addresses of the first mixdepth (-m 0) to fund:
+* Display the addresses of the mixdepth zero to fund:

     `(jmvenv) $ python wallet-tool.py -m 0 wallet.jmdat`